-Additional financial instruments that potentially subject the Foundation to concentrations of credit risk consist of cash deposits at brokerage firms and the University.
+Additional financial instruments that potentially subject the Foundation to concentrations of credit risk consist of cash deposits at brokerage firms.
 These accounts are not insured by the FDIC.
-At June 30, 2015, the Foundation maintained cash and cash equivalent balances at these institutions totaling approximately \$3,778,000.
+At June 30, 2016, the Foundation maintained cash and cash equivalent balances at these institutions totaling approximately \$4,428,000.